noodldocs/noodldocs.github.io/2.4/guides/deploy-noodl-apps/deploy-backend-aws.md

 # Deploying the backend service to AWS

+## What you will learn in this guide
+This guide will show you how to deploy an external Noodl Backend, running as a **Docker Container** on Amazon Web Service (AWS).

+## Overview

+The guide will take you through the following steps
+* Set up an AWS account
+* Set up AWS Copilot
+* Create a Dockerfile
+* Instruct GCP to build a **Docker** image containing your Backend
+* Instruct GCP to run the container

+To follow this guide you are first recommended to go through the [Using an External Backend](/guides/deploy-noodl-apps/using-external-backend.md) guide first.

+## Setting up an AWS account

 First you need to setup an [AWS account](https://aws.amazon.com/) if you don't have one already.
 You will need to provide your credit card details but AWS has a free tier that will be more than enough to get started.

 **AWS CLI**